Perdu/nv14_TAS/README.md

 - [Thread on air speed](https://forum.droni.es/viewtopic.php?f=20&t=10336&sid=569eab4beeecd814135f67b0fa574a3a)

 ## Todo
-- Figure out how speed works and extract it.
-Would be great to display it as speed vectors
 - Fix script finding x;y pos + ghost script for the cases in which the player is not falling on frame 1
 - extract all ghost information automatically
 - Distance from ghost, with a graph across time?
 Not sure if actually useful